 - Más sabe el diablo por viejo que por sabio

 - Estar pelado

 - Eres la leche

 In English we speak of our “better half”.
 The Spanish take it a step further and refer to their significant other as “half an orange” (media naranja).

 Literal translation: To get into the water

 Once you have found your other half orange, you might decide to make things permanent i.e. to marry that special someone.
-Or as they put it in Spanish: echarse al agua.
+Or as they put it in the Spanish speaking world: echarse al agua.

 Echar los perros a alguien

 Literal translation: To throw the dogs at someone